What is sodium to my body?

-About 77% of the sodium we consume comes from packaged, prepared and restaurant foods.
-The rest of the sodium in our diets occurs naturally in food (about 12 percent) or is added by us when we’re cooking food or sitting down to eat.
+More than 70% of the sodium we consume comes from packaged, prepared and restaurant foods.
+The rest of the sodium in our diets occurs naturally in food (about 15 percent) or is added by us when we’re cooking food or sitting down to eat.

 Because most of the sodium we eat is in our food before we buy it, it makes it hard for people to limit how much sodium they are eating.
 Americans deserve the opportunity to choose how much sodium they are eating.
 An AHA survey found that 75% of adults in the U.S. preferred less sodium in processed and restaurant foods.
 Learn about the sources of sodium in the American diet and food supply.